 On our walk home, we picked some pretty new streets to walk down.
 The city is so beautiful, and it’s fun to be able to share that with my fam!

 Next stop is pretty obvious with us: shopping!
+We always have to check the detail of the stores we are looking to go to in order to see if Ellie can come with or not.
+If we’re not sure (like we weren’t this day), we make sure she’s happy at home and then go about without her.
+I think she secretly enjoys the peace and quiet!
 We started at our favorite, Anthropologie (1801 Walnut Street), followed by H&M (1725 Walnut Street), ULTA (1619 Walnut Street), Free People (1625 Walnut Street), and Shops at Liberty (1625 Chestnut Street).
 Anthro had some g e m s in store.
 Spring is usually our favorite time for shopping there, as my sister’s March, Mom’s April, and my May birthday cover us with 15% off all season long.
 We staked out some room in the back of the dressing rooms and had some serious trying on sessions.
 I ended up with this dress, but I have been dreaming about the jumpsuit below since I passed it up . . .

 For dinner, we wanted something quick and close to the shopping, and Good Dog (224 South 15th Street) was a great solution.
 It was definitely pretty loud, its only fault for time with our mom, but the food was delicious as usual.